-Table 4 presents the results from estimating Equation (3) via OLS using firms' overall forward patent count as the dependent variable.34 The results in Column 1 indicate that firms' whose minimum M-P plant distance is less than 5 miles have granted patents that are 13 log points higher than firms whose plants are more than 60 miles apart, with an estimate that is statistically significant conventional levels.
-Column 2 repeats this specification, but with firm fixed effects.
-These estimates suggest that firms' patents are 15 log points higher when their closest M and P plants are within 5 miles of each other, and 9.8 log points higher when they are 5 to 60 miles apart.
+Table 4 presents the results from estimating Equation (3) using firms' overall forward patent count as the dependent variable.
+The results in Column 1 indicate that firms' whose minimum M-P plant distance is less than 5 miles have granted patents that are 13 log points higher than firms whose plants are more than 60 miles apart.
+Column 2 repeats this specification, but with firm fixed effects, and magnitudes increase: firms with the closest M and P plants have patents that are estimated to be 15 log points higher, while the estimated impact is 9.8 log points for firms in the middle distance category.
 In Columns 3 and 4 we repeat the specifications and control for the firm's lagged depreciated stock of patent grants.
-Although the estimate on $dist{ft}^{min} \in (0, 5)$ falls to 0.02 with a p-value of only 0.12, the two distance estimates in the specification with firm fixed effects remain large and statistically significant.
+Estimates in the specification with firm fixed effects remain large and statistically significant.

-Table 5 presents results from estimating Equation (3) with firm fixed effects, using firms' granted patents' citations, manufacturing patents, and processing patents as dependent variables.
-Results in the first two columns reveal that patent quality, as measured via citations, like patents, is higher when firms' M and P plants are more proximate, and exhibit a similar decay when these plants go from $dist{ft}^{min} \in (0,5)$ to $dist{ft}^{min} \in (5,60)$.
-Coefficient estimates indicate that firms earn approximately 25
+Table 5 presents results from estimating Equation (3) using firms' granted patents' citations, manufacturing patents, and processing patents as dependent variables.
+We restrict attention to the specifications with firm fixed effects.
+Results in the first two columns reveal that patent quality, like patents, is higher when firms' M and P plants are more proximate.
+They also exhibit a similar decay across the two distance categories: firms earn approximately 25 log points more citations when their M and P plants are within 5 miles of each other, relative to when than those whose plants are greater than 60 miles apart.
+When plants are between 5 and 60 miles apart, the relative citation premium is 13 to 14 log points.